Office relocation

 Multiple origin zones

-Expansion or Consolidation
+Expansion or consolidation

 Support branch consolidation, floor merges, or expansion moves with destination-ready room mapping and sequence control.